Best HVLP Turbine For Automotive

 Article by Mark Trotta

-When I was learning automotive refinishing in vocational school, turbine spray systems had just entered the market.
+Back when I was learning automotive refinishing in vocational school, turbine spray systems had just entered the market.
+I already had an air compressor in my garage, and after spraying a few cars with a Binks-7 copy, I wanted something better.
 Soon after, I bought an HVLP Accuspray system, which included a turbine unit, paint gun, and hose.

 best hvlp turbine for automotive

-I already had an air compressor in my garage, but after spraying a few cars with a Binks-7 copy and 20-gallon Sears compressor, I wanted something better.
-Buying a bigger compressor and a real HVLP spray gun would cost nearly as much as a complete HVLP turbine system.
-Buying a turbine paint system just made sense.
+Buying a bigger air compressor and a real HVLP spray gun would cost nearly as much as a complete HVLP turbine system.
+So purchasing a turbine paint system just made sense.

 paint car with airless paint system